Nettention/MyWorkCam/README.md

 Open the screen shot folder you have specified and recall what you have done so far.
 Delete them after checking them out, if you wish.

-If you want it to run automatically on Windows logon, open "shell:startup" on Command Line and add the Shortcut of MyWorkCam.exe.
+If you want it to run automatically on Windows logon, press WinKey+R then enter `shell:startup` on it, and add the Shortcut of MyWorkCam.exe.

 # Issues